davidan1981/erlen/README.md

 data into a payload.
 By defining a response schema, another callback is registered to perform a validation on the response body.

-For your convenience, `Erlen::ControllerHelper` overloads `render` method so you can easily render a payload.
+For your convenience, `Erlen::Rails::ControllerHelper` overloads `render` method so you can easily render a payload.

     render(payload: user_payload, status: 200)